ubco-W2022T2-data301/project-group-group12/final_report_group12.md

 ![graph 1](images/analysis1eda2.png)
 <br>

-I was also interested in the distribution of mental health disorders across the various components of anxiety, depression, insomnia, and OCD.
-Based on this figure, it can be observed that anxiety was more severe on average of around 6, whereas OCD was the least severe of around 2.
+We were interested in the distribution of the four mental health conditions, anxiety, depression, insomnia, and OCD.
+Based on this figure, we could learn that overall, anxiety was more severe at an average of around 6, whereas OCD was the least severe at an average of around 2.

 ## Question 1 + Results (Alyssa Kong)
 **What is the relationship between the active participation of music in one's lifestyle (composing, playing an instrument, listening to music on a greater than average amount, or neither) in relation to the severity of mental health disorders among these individuals?
 How do these factors influence how they percieve the effect of music?**